hughdbrown/curious_quoran/README.md

 #The Curious Quoran
 ==============

-A cross-resource recommendation engine for Quora users, discovering hidden gems of interest on [Coursera](https://coursera.org), [Khan Academy](https://www.khanacademy.org/), [iTunes Podcast](https://www.apple.com/itunes/podcasts/discover/), LibGen and [Project Gutenberg](https://www.gutenberg.org/) ebook repositories.
+A cross-resource recommendation engine for Quora users, discovering hidden gems of interest on [Coursera](https://coursera.org), [Khan Academy](https://www.khanacademy.org/), [iTunes Podcast](https://www.apple.com/itunes/podcasts/discover/) and [Project Gutenberg](https://www.gutenberg.org/).

 #### Motivation & Inspiration

 For many of us, [Quora](http://www.quora.com) is a beloved online repository of knowledge - a virtual meetingplace for hungry minds.
 True to its tagline, Quora often provides *"The best answer to any question"* on topics from Hinduism to horticulture, democratizing the knowledge, stories and intellectual resources of some of the most interesting and accomplished people in the world - public figures whose names you know ([Jimmy Wales!](http://www.quora.com/Jimmy-Wales) [Sheryl Sandberg!](http://www.quora.com/Sheryl-Sandberg)) among hundreds of thousands of others you may not.

-My work is motivated by frequently asked Quora questions of the form: "*How / where can I learn more about ____*"; my goal is to augment the endogenous functionality of Quora's Stack Exchange-esque question and answer format by identifying latent user interests and recommending a curated set of resources among the following:
+Motivated by "gateway" Quora questions of the form: "*How can I learn more about ____*", my goal is to augment the endogenous functionality of Quora's Stack Exchange-esque question and answer format by identifying latent user interests and recommending a curated set of resources among the following:

-1. Project Gutenberg ebook repository
+1. Project Gutenberg ebook repository (40,000 free downloadable ebooks)
-2. Coursera courses
+2. Coursera (nearly 1000 free online courses)
-3. iTunes podcasts
+3. iTunes podcasts (countless available free via iTunes Podcast Store)

 ...thereby empowering autodidacts and curious individuals to continue their education free of charge.